 - Carve out a set time for games.
 Even 15 minutes right after dinner time, before everyone scatters

 - Say, “I have 15 minutes and I’d love to beat some kids at Sushi Go.
 Or we could tackle laundry together instead.
 Pick one.”

 Which card games should we try first?

 This post contains affiliate links which means I may receive a small percentage if you purchase something through the link at no extra cost to yourself.
 Win-win.

 All of these are tried, tested and true.
-Grab a few using the Amazon links and you will have Family Nights planned for months.
+Grab a few using the links and you will have Family Nights planned for months.

 If you have trouble deciding, comment at the end and I will personalize recommendations for your family’s ages.

 Each person tries to place their cards in numerical order faster than opponents, by flying through their ‘Flip’ pile.